dhanasekars/GraphQL-learning/README.md

 ## Learning GraphQL with node.js and Prisma.

-Objective is to understand GraphQL/
+Objective is to understand GraphQL.